dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 us predict how someone's going to respond.
 We can't have civil discourse without bumping into someone else's triggers implanted by fake news stories.
 It's crazy!

+- Godel's incompleteness theorum and *decidability* as it relates to sociophysical programs, specifically in the limitations to:

+  - (1) internal psychological compartmentalization
+    - "you can't simultaneously play dumb and be worried about the damage done to your apparent ego when people think you're stupid"
+    - that is, for psychological behaviors primarily extrapolated from analytical/probabilistic information systems, of which psychology/consciousness are emergent phenomena, there are problems of decidability that result from extensive compartmentalization of behavior
+      - psychological compartmentalization is tightly coupled to behaviors a person intends to exhibit control over social circumstances, so effects descending from compartmentalization of behavior bleeds into social dynamics

+  - (2) remapping language/semiotic signs in society
+    - this has significant implications for information warfare, where *all* sides are constantly trying to remap and *own* the semiotic mappings that are distributed into society
+    - as each side continues to try to propagate its own symbols, while coopting/subverting those of all other sides, this creates signficant decidability issues in society, weakening most major "powers"
+      - not necessarily governmental/institutional powers, but those who control social resources that are dependent on sensitive information/belief structures.

+- how decidability in socially distributed information systems by the tactics of information warfare
+  - connect to godel/compactness/etc

+- basically, explore how godel's incompleteness theorum applies to probabilistic computing.
+  - a consequence of godel's incompleteness theorum (which one and how?) is that anything above second-order logic is undecidable
+  - i believe this has implications for algorithm design/structure/complexity (via countability?)

+- ...

+- "lightning strikes in the darkest places" ~ Infected Mushroom

+- TODO: probably remove the following section

 #### Justin Timberlake Loses His iPhone At The Superbowl